opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 With this we are telling TypeScript that the `updatedTodo` variable will hold a subset of the `TodoType` properties.

-Now `svelte-check` tells us that we have to define the type of our action functions parameters:
+Now `svelte-check` tells us that we have to define the type of our action function parameters:

 ```
 ./07-next-steps/src/components/Todo.svelte:45:24